InfoCenter » Articles » Canon Prograf iPF5000

 The Neutral setting yielded neutral tone photos even under differing light sources.
 Saturation and dMax were lacking at the outset, but some customization in the driver menu fixed that nicely.

 The Cool and Warm tone setting were a little weak compared to UltraChrome K3 prints at similar settings.
-Using the color picker tool in the driver, we added more tone and lowered brightness to acheive good results.
+Using the color picker tool in the driver, we added more tone and lowered brightness to achieve good results.

 Like the Epson B&W setup, prediciting exactly what a print will look like is not possible.
 The driver preview is only a reference photo.
 However, with a little practice and knowledge of your own files, B&W printing should become easy.